-- Receive information about us, our services, in-network providers, and your rights and responsibilities. - Be treated with respect and recognition of your dignity and your right to privacy. - Participate with providers in making decisions about your healthcare. - A candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage. - Voice complaints or appeals about us, or the healthcare the plan provides. - Make recommendations regarding our member rights and responsibilities policy.
+- Receive information about us, our services, in-network providers, and your rights and responsibilities. - Be treated with respect and recognition of your dignity and your right to privacy. - Participate with providers in making decisions about your healthcare. - A candid discussion with your medical provider of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage. - Voice complaints or appeals about us, or the healthcare coverage the plan provides. - Make recommendations regarding our member rights and responsibilities policy.